pedroalbanese/edgetk/README.md

 ### MAC
 MAC (Message Authentication Code) is a cryptographic function used to ensure the integrity and authenticity of a message.
 It takes a message and a secret key as inputs and produces a fixed-size authentication tag, which is appended to the message.
 The receiver can then verify the authenticity of the message by recomputing the MAC using the shared secret key and comparing it to the received tag.
 If they match, the message is deemed authentic and unaltered.

+### NUMS

+These curves are elliptic curves over a prime field, just like the NIST or Brainpool curves.
+However, the domain-parameters are choosen using a VERY TIGHT DESIGN SPACE to ensure, that the introduction of a backdoor is infeasable.
+For a desired size of s bits the prime p is choosen as p = 2^s - c with the smallest c where c>0 and p mod 4 = 3 and p being prime.

+**Microsoft Nothing Up My Sleeve Elliptic curves** [NUMS](http://www.watersprings.org/pub/id/draft-black-numscurves-01.html) (Nothing Up My Sleeve) curves, which are supported in the MSRElliptic Curve Cryptography Library (a.k.a.
+MSR ECCLib).

 ### PBKDF2
 PBKDF2 (Password-Based Key Derivation Function 2) is a widely used cryptographic function designed to derive secure cryptographic keys from weak passwords or passphrases.
 It applies a pseudorandom function, such as HMAC-SHA1, HMAC-SHA256, or HMAC-SHA512, multiple times in a loop, with a salt and a user-defined number of iterations, effectively increasing the computational cost of key generation.
 This technique enhances the resilience against brute-force attacks, making it more difficult and time-consuming for attackers to obtain the original password from the derived key.